THE CHEAPSKATES CLUB

 • Have a garage sale.
 Clear your house and garage and make some money, too.
 If your clothes are in good shape and reasonably in style, consider consignment shops.
 If you have more valuable items, advertise on Facebook buy/swap/sell groups where you don t pay unless you sell.

 • Cancel your Internet access.
-Most mobile phone plans come with a decent amount data so use it or use computers at your public library for free.
+Most mobile phone plans come with a decent amount of data so use it or use computers at your public library for free.

 • Stop buying magazines.
 Check them out of the library, instead.